Brook Emery: Secondary

 Emery was a talented student; and, having won a New South Wales Government Bursary to commence his secondary studies in 1962 at Vaucluse High School, he not only went on to pass in all five of his H.S.C. subjects in 1967 (the first year of the Higher School Certificate in New South Wales), but was also listed in the "Order of Merit" for his "meritorious performance in [his] attainment of passes at first level in the Higher School Certificate examination" in both English and Modern History.

 Tertiary: undergraduate

 Emery attended the University of Sydney from 1968 to 1971, graduating with a Bachelor of Arts (B.A.) and a Diploma of Education (Dip.Ed.) in 1972.

 Tertiary: postgraduate

 He returned to study in the 1980s, graduating with a Master of Arts (M.A.) from the University of Sydney in 1983; and then, later, he went on to study with the School of Language and Media at the University of Newcastle, graduating Doctor of Philosophy (Ph.D.) on 19 April 2004.

 Surf lifesaver

+Swimming

-When, aged 13, he swam for Vaucluse High School in the Combined Eastern Suburbs High Schools Swimming Carnival.
-Swimming in three different events on the same day, and competing in the 14 Years category, he came third in the 55 yards Butterfly, second in the 55 yards Breaststroke, and second in the longest distance contested in that age division, the 220 yards Freestyle.
+At 13, and competing in the 14 Years category, he swam for Vaucluse High School in the Combined Eastern Suburbs High Schools Swimming Carnival.
+Swimming in three different events on the same day, he came third in the 55 yards Butterfly, second in the 55 yards Breaststroke, and second in the longest distance contested in that age division, the 220 yards Freestyle.
+Both Emery brothers were accomplished surf swimmers.

+Belt rescue

+The first-ever public demonstration of the reel, line, and harness given by members of the Bondi Surf Bathers' Life Saving Club, at Bondi Beach, on 24 March 1907.

+The reel's inventor, and Bondi's first Club Captain, Lyster Ormsby, is the lifesaver at the left of the back row.

+Gaining his Bronze Medallion from Surf Life Saving Australia in 1965, he was one of 20 members of the Bondi Surf Bathers' Life Saving Club to be awarded a Patrol Efficiency Pennant for his efforts during the 1964/1965 season.
+He was a regular member of the Club's beach patrol teams over eight seasons (1964/1965 to 1971/1972).
+On 22 February 1969, a day when many of Sydney's beaches were closed because of "dangerous rips and high seas", Brook made a real-life belt rescue of a man who had been "carried 100 yards to sea by a strong rip" at Bondi Beach.